journalovi/2024-dibartolomeo-benchmark/README.md

 !
 Commit the HTML version of the paper upon submission for ease of review.
 ```

+See <https://osf.io/j7ucv/> for more details on the related publication and supplemental materials.

 ## Setup instructions

 1. Clone the repo.